Coal Creek Watershed and Riparian Enhancement Project

 Monitoring:

 For short-term monitoring, the Utah Division of Forestry, Fire, and State Lands (FFSL), Iron County, and Cedar City will conduct retreatment efforts in the treated areas for two years following the initial treatment.
 Any invasive species that are detected during this period will be promptly removed to ensure the success of the restoration efforts.
 In addition to monitoring and retreatment, additional plantings of willow and cottonwood may be carried out if needed or requested by landowners to further enhance the restoration of native vegetation.
 Repeat photo points will be taken before, after, and two years post-treatment to document and track the progress of the treatment and provide visual evidence of improvements over time.
 After the second year of post-treatment monitoring, FFSL and Iron County will collaborate on ongoing efforts to monitor and manage the watershed.
 This partnership will continue to focus on removing Russian olive and tamarisk from the Coal Creek drainage and work toward expanding future restoration projects downstream, ensuring long-term ecological health and the reduction of invasive species throughout the area.
+NRCS will contract practice 645-Upland Wildlife Habitat Management, which will require two years of rest from livestock grazing and a stubble height of 16" following two growing seasons of rest from livestock grazing.
+A grazing management plan will be included but will not be a contracted item.
+Using the data from the migration initiative collared deer movements can be monitored.
+This will show if there is hold over in these treatment areas, if hunting pressure is affecting the deer, if weather changes timing, or duration of migration, and use of private lands verses public lands.
+FFSL Lands and Program Manager will establish photo points at random locations within the treatment and monitor yearly for a minimum of 5 years and greater at landowners' consent.

 Partners:

 Forestry Fire and State lands- contract and support local efforts to restore the coal creek watershed through funding and technical assistance.
 Iron County-Will help supervise and monitor the are for weeds.
 They are also seeking funding through Invasive Species Mitigation Grant.
 They will work with Cedar City to conduct follow-up control as needed.
 Cedar City-will support the project and future projects by allowing for access and workforce with Iron County to do follow-up treatments.
+Private Landowners will contribute their assistance from the Natural Resource Conservation Service (NRCS) to the project.
+A FFSL/NRCS Partner will also contract and implement the project, as well as continue to plan it.
+Utah Department of Environmental Quality (UDEQ) will continue to monitor water quality and produce annual reports.
+UDEQ will also be a major part of the change in classification as water quality improves.
+Natural Resource Conservation Service-is working with the landowners to plan and carry out the project.
+Through Environmental Quality Incentive Program potential funding will be available.
+Utah Department of Agricultural and Food is a firm supporter of the project and encourages this project to be funding in an effort to improve working relations between land managers and landowners.

 Future Management: